polkadot-developers/substrate-developer-hub.github.io/docs/conceptual/cryptography/keys.md

 ### Strongly Typed Wrappers

-You can declare any number of session keys.
+You can declare any number of Session keys.
 For example, the default Substrate node uses three for BABE, GRANDPA, and "I'm Online".
 Other chains could have more or fewer depending on what operations the chain expects its validators to perform.